 First Term: Basic Courses

-Fundamentals of project management, preparing project plan, software life cycle, sizing and estimation, project risk assessment, scheduling tasks, tracking technical activities, critical resources, schedule tracking, task assignment and activities, project risk tracking, Milestones review.
-Lab: case study with software tool.
+Fundamentals of project management, a framework of project management, project portfolio management, preparing project plan, software life cycle, sizing and estimation, project risk assessment, scheduling tasks, tracking technical activities, critical resources, schedule tracking, task assignment and activities, project risk tracking, Milestones review.
+Project quality management, human resource management, communication management.
+Lab: case study with a software tool.

 BC-102 Data Networks

-Networks Classifications-Information Flow and Representation, Basic Requirements for Interoperability between Equipment, The Open System Interconnect Reference Model, Error Control Techniques, Access Control Techniques, Switching Techniques, Flow Control Techniques, Routing Techniques, Elements of Queuing theory, Capacity Assignment Problem, Internet, IP Protocol, TCP Protocol.
+Networks Classifications- Information Flow and Representation, Basic Requirements for Interoperability between Equipment, The Open System Interconnect Reference Model, Error Control Techniques, Access Control Techniques, Switching Techniques, Flow Control Techniques, TCP/UDP Protocol, Routing Techniques and Protocols, Elements of Packets Queuing, Capacity Assignment Problem, Internet IP4/IPv6 Protocols, WAN Technologies and VPNs.

 BC-103 Transmission Systems